Mchockalingam/SME_ReAIgnite_Session_3/00-CONTEXT-SETTING-README.md

 ## What we will cover

 1. **Why review broke** — the throughput asymmetry, and what it does to the four jobs code review has always done: compliance, knowledge sharing, quality, security.
-2. **Seven ways machine code fails differently** — hallucinated APIs, tautological tests, cargo-culted patterns, over-abstraction, missing edge cases, confidently wrong business logic, stale dependencies.
+2. **Seven ways machine code fails differently** — hallucinated APIs, repetitive tests, cargo-culted patterns, over-abstraction, missing edge cases, confidently wrong business logic, stale dependencies.
 With live examples.
 3. **A framework** — VERDICT, and a five-gate pipeline that makes each check cheaper than the one after it.
 4. **The implementation** — actual code you can lift: the grounding checker, the mutation gate, the multi-agent reviewer, and the split between `AGENT.md` and `SKILL.md`.
 5. **Tooling** — open source versus commercial, and how to run a bake-off that tells you something a vendor demo cannot.